insure logo

 Most expensive ZIP codes

-The most expensive ZIP code in North Carolina for bundling home and auto insurance is 28511, with an average cost of $20,018.
-Here are the 10 most expensive ZIP codes:
+The ZIP code 28511 in North Carolina has the highest average cost for bundling home and auto insurance, at $20,018.
+See the top 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference